Pat Nixon: Marriage and family, early campaigns

 While in Whittier, Pat Ryan met Richard Nixon, a young lawyer who had recently graduated from the Duke University School of Law.
 The two became acquainted at a Little Theater group when they were cast together in The Dark Tower.
 Known as Dick, he asked Pat to marry him the first night they went out.
 "I thought he was nuts or something!" she recalled.
 He courted the redhead he called his "wild Irish Gypsy" for two years, even driving her to and from her dates with other men.

 They eventually married on June 21, 1940, at the Mission Inn in Riverside, California.
 She said that she had been attracted to the young Nixon because he "was going places, he was vital and ambitious ... he was always doing things".
 Later, referring to Richard Nixon, she said, "Oh but you just don't realize how much fun he is!
 He's just so much fun!"
 Following a brief honeymoon in Mexico, the two lived in a small apartment in Whittier.
 As U.S. involvement in World War II began, the couple moved to Washington, D.C., with Richard taking a position as a lawyer for the Office of Price Administration (OPA); Pat worked as a secretary for the American Red Cross, but also qualified as a price analyst for the OPA.
-He then joined the United States Navy, and while he was stationed in San Francisco, she resumed work for the OPA as an economic analyst.
+He then joined the United States Navy as a commissioned officer and, while he was stationed in San Francisco, she resumed work for the OPA as an economic analyst.